 The functions of protective relaying include the following :

-- To sound an alarm or to close the trip circuit of circuit-breaker so as to disconnect a component during an abnormal condition in the component, which include over-load, under-voltage, temperature rise, unbalanced load, reverse power, under-frequency, short circuits,etc.
+- To sound an alarm or to close the trip circuit of circuit-breaker so as to disconnect a component during an abnormal condition in the component, which includes overload, under-voltage, temperature rise, unbalanced load, reverse power, under-frequency, short circuits, etc.

 - To disconnect the abnormally operating part so as to prevent the subsequent faults, e.g.over-load protection of a machine protects the machine and prevents insulation failure.

-- To localise the effect of fault by disconnecting the faulty part, from the healthy part, causing least disturbance to the healthy system.
+- To localize the effect of fault by disconnecting the faulty part, from the healthy part, causing the least disturbance to the health system.

-- To disconnect the faulty part quickly so as to improve the system stability, service continuity and system performance.
+- To disconnect the faulty part quickly so as to improve system stability, service continuity, and system performance.
 Transient stability can be improved by means of improved protective relaying.